 - Renting cars is pretty expensive.
 We spent 250 Euros just for the 3-day rental of a VW Golf-class car.

 - All along the way, you have ferries that are also expensive.
-Depending on the width of a fjord and number of people in the car, a ferry can cost from 15 to 50 Euros.
+Depending on the width of a fjord and the number of people in the car, a ferry can cost from 15 to 50 Euros.
 While transportation services are expensive, we still managed through and found ways to maximize our investment.

-- Speed limit is very low almost everywhere, as many roads run along the fjords, so mostly you can ride just 50-60 km/h.
+- The speed limit is very low almost everywhere, as many roads run along the fjords, so mostly you can ride just 50-60 km/h.

 - Gasoline prices in Norway are also pretty high.
 In May 2017, they varied from 1.4 to 1.6 Euros per liter depending on the day and time.
-Cheapest gas station that we found was Uno with no employees at all.
+The cheapest gas station that we found was Uno with no employees at all.

 Renting a car for our Norwegian road trip